vtsimpouris/analyze_github/README.md

 Make sure to change your folder path at the top of the main.R file.
 Also make sure you have all the source files and the dataset inside the main.R folder.
 ## Results
+Some results are presented below.
+For furthur details see the report.pdf

 The following is a distribution of the projects based on the people working on them:
 ![alt text](https://github.com/vtsimpouris/analyze_github/blob/master/project_distr.jpg)